PedroCarreteiro/wec-cars/README.md

-# Some of the WEC cars 2025 grid
+# Some of the WEC 2025 grid